Here’s a simple way to add a personal touch and conversation piece to your holiday table—host a make-a-floral-centerpiece gathering.

 You should pick up a few things for the group.

-Provide something to keep flowers in place inside the containers.
+Flower holders Provide something to keep flowers in place inside the containers.
 Try chicken wire or flower frogs (also known as pin frogs), as an alternative to single-use, petroleum-based floral foam.
+Chicken wire is easy to bend and shape to fit your container.

 Tips: Lilies in the bud are pretty and fragrant.
 Roses are great but won’t last longer than a day or so.